djsudduth/wspr-reports/README.md

 ## notes
-Note that wspr SNRs vary by a standard deviation of at least 2.0 even when xray flux is low and steady.
+Note that wspr SNRs vary by a standard deviation of typically around 2.0+ even when xray flux is low and steady.
 This is independent of distance.
 Example:
 KD2OM at 1270 km had snr reported values of [-11, -16, -13, -13] over a 45 min span midday on 30m -> std dev = 2.06,  variance = 4.2
 or
-LX1DQ at 6885 km had snr values of [-16, -19, -19, -18, -16, -14, -16] over 1 hours span on 30m ->std dev = 1.86, variance = 3.5
+LX1DQ at 6885 km had snr values of [-16, -19, -19, -18, -16, -14, -16] over 1 hour span midday on 30m ->std dev = 1.86, variance = 3.5

 Data measurements over 1-2 hours should consider D-layer ionization variability based on time of day, frequency and GOES spikes.
 Also, using SNRs for antenna performance characteristics should consider the std dev variability of SNR reports along with sporadic receptions from reporters that may appear or fade based on atmospheric changes.

-Changing antenna configurations and using this data to understand performance should consider multiple wspr calls throughout the day or days
+Changing antenna configurations and using this data to understand performance should consider multiple wspr calls throughout the day over a number of days.
+Shorter measurements can lead to misinterpreted results.

 ## example range of data
 ![GOES data range for example](goes-data-range.png)